HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 J. Seven Mile Road.
 Generally low traffic through rolling farming country.
 Part of Racine County bike route and the Racine branch of the former Wisconsin Bikeway.

 A. Racine.
 The map shows a number of possible routes for commuters.
 Roads with heavy traffic shown are the more bicycle-friendly of the group.
 The relatively few bridges across the Root River tend to force bicyclists to use sections of busy streets.
-The county bike trail that goes to the west from the south side of Racine may be a viable route for those working or shopping at the Regency Mall, but none of the roads at its current terminus are bicycle-friendly, especially the portion of highway 11 running through Sturtevant.
-Apparently there is a grant to extend this route west past Sturtevant, but there is no evidence on the ground.
+As mentioned earlier, a county bike trail goes west to Sturtevant from the south side of Racine, passing the Regency Mall.
+Here is a comment from a Racine bicyclist:

 B. Kenosha is laid out on a grid, which in theory should be good for bicyclists.
 However, a relatively few streets are through and these tend to be quite busy.
 Most back routes are blocked by (largely defunct) industrial sites.
 I have tried to mark the most bicycle-friendly streets, but some commuters will probably choose others, since the differences are not great.
 On the west side, Pershing and Cooper are quite nice for riding.